schell/mogwai/README.md

 patterns.
 It uses channels and a declarative html builder to define components and compose them together.
 Once the interface is defined and built, the channels are effectively erased and it's functions all the way down.
-There's no vdom, shadow dom, polling or patching.
-Just functions!
+There's no vdom, shadow dom, polling or patching - just functions!
+So if you prefer a functional style of programming with lots of maps and folds then maybe `mogwai` is right for you :).

 Another benefit of `mogwai` is that it is Rust-first.
-There is no requirement that you have `npm` or `node` and getting your project up and running without any javascript tools is easy enough.
+There is no requirement that you have `npm` or `node`.
+Getting your project up and running without writing any javascript is easy enough.

 ## ok - where do i start?
 `mogwai` is meant to be used with [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/).

 (more detailed instructions incoming)

 ## more examples please
 For more examples, check out
 [the sandbox](https://github.com/schell/mogwai/blob/master/mogwai-sandbox/src/lib.rs).